 Not a Focus of ICmatch: Coliving as a Temporary Cost-saving Plan

-Airbnb has brought coliving back into the mainstream.
-They have made it transparent and accountable by using ratings and moderating financial transactions.
-Boarding houses used to be common as lower-cost rentals, but those who considered the residents to be an inferior quality of neighbor changed laws to prohibit boarding.
-It may be considered coliving to house foster children, but it could also be considered paid care (a job).
+Corporate coliving spaces are bringing coliving back into the mainstream.
+In addition, house-sharing platforms have made coliving offers transparent and accountable by using ratings and/or moderating financial transactions.
+It may be considered coliving to house foster children, but it could also be considered paid care, a job as much as a labor of love.
 These are coliving situations, but this would not be considered a coliving community if there is (a) no shared values-oriented purpose, (b) primarily a transactional purpose, and (c) no planned regular interactions.
 These situations may be a good fit for you, but it’s not what ICmatch is about.

-Not a Focus of ICmatch: Coliving Community Without Shared Governance
+Not a Focus of ICmatch: Coliving Without Shared Governance Agreements

 One form of coliving is a monastery (which has a beneficial purpose) or religious cult (which more often brings out predictable problematic human failures).
 These could be considered religious coliving communities technically, but these groups typically use their own resources for recruitment.
 This website is dedicated to connecting people for coliving communities with egalitarian or group governance, not autocratic.
 Another common traditional coliving situation is a sorority or fraternity house.
 The residents usually share a common background, and they have a common purpose of college attendance and even a traditional type of service project they may be known for doing once per semester.
 Sorority or fraternity houses might meet the technical definitions of coliving and intentional community, yet they aren’t governed in an egalitarian manner.
 Again, these situations may be a good fit for you, but it’s not what ICmatch is about.
 These types of institutions are well established, so they don’t need the help of ICmatch to find members.

-Supported by ICmatch: Groups that Choose to Live Nearby or Together, Share a Resource, and Have a Common Pro-social Purpose
+Supported by ICmatch: Groups that Choose to Live Nearby or Together, Share a Resource, and Have a Shared Pro-social Purpose

 Our Community Types page has 28 types of ICs described.
 Even if you meet the definitions of coliving and intentional community, if you’re doing so to promote the KKK then you don’t have a pro-social purpose.
 Any group that promotes violence, we do not support you to recruit on our site and will delete your group if this becomes known and substantiating evidence is provided.